GaboGomezT/psique-facil/README.md

 ### Scheduling feature

 - [x] Create CRUD command that saves available hours to database
+- [ ] When user changes timezone, automatically change hours.
+Or even trigger this change if saved timezone is different from browser detected timezone.
+This may not be super critical so it can probably be pushed until after MVP
 - [ ] Create api that gets events -- For available hours, that the user can schedule
 - [ ] Create frontend to select available hour and save choice to DB
 - [ ] Create calendar so therapist can check out their agenda